Great news for all the stargazers out there!

 The Harvest Moon is an old European name with the Oxford English Dictionary giving 1706 as the year of its first published use.
 Most years the Harvest Moon falls in September, though last year it appeared in October.

 So, set your alarms and take in the stunning moon while you can!
-It will appear full for about three days, from Monday morning through Wednesday morning.
+It will appear full for about three days, from Thursday, September 28, to Saturday, September 30.